-Mr. Boehme and Ms. Caldwell work with the FSLC team and occasionally provide direct support to the high school counsellors but most frequently are involved with direct interaction with students conducting student observations, assessments and consultation with teachers and parents in the development of individual education plans.
+Mr. Boehme and Ms. Caldwell work with the FSLC team and occasionally provide direct support to the academic advisors but most frequently are involved with direct interaction with students conducting student observations, assessments and consultation with teachers and parents in the development of individual education plans.

 Their responsibilities include:

 - Education Psychology-related assessments – this covers a wide range of assessments some of which (Level B such as Woodcock-Johnson IV) can also be performed by some of our learning support teachers and others which are explicitly the responsibility of these two trained psychologists.

 - Assist in educational programming, behaviour programming drawing upon assessments and observations specifically attending to interventions, supports, strategies or best practices specific to the challenges of students as highlighted through assessment and consultation.

 - Being familiar with assistive technology in support of education programming

 - Specialized Trauma Therapy including EMDR (Conrad) and Equine Therapy (Lana)